Withdrawal: Disciplinary SuspensionLast updated: August 2, 2018

 If you are found responsible for a conduct violation that leads to a suspension from the University, the Office of Student Conduct will notify you and your academic dean of that decision.
 Your academic dean will withdraw you from Duke, close your student record, and notify your advisor, instructors, and all appropriate departments.
 The withdrawal will be entered on your student record.

 The effective date of your suspension is normally the date that your dean is officially notified by the Office of Student Conduct.
 If you are found responsible for an infraction leading to suspension and where the appeal process is completed after fall or spring break, you will ordinarily be permitted to finish the current semester and receive grades in your courses.
 In such cases, the effective date of withdrawal from the University will be the end of the semester after final exams are completed.
 If you are dismissed before fall or spring break, you will receive W grades in all of your courses and tuition will be refunded in accordance with the University's tuition refund policy.
 If a conduct violation occurs in one semester but the matter is not resolved before the start of the next semester, your suspension will take effect immediately upon final resolution of the case, and your course work in the new semester will be deleted from your record and you will receive a full tuition refund but will be responsible for room, board, and other fees on a pro-rated basis.
-Note: if you appeal a decision of the Undergraduate Conduct Board, you remain a student in good standing until the Appellate Board renders its decision.
-The decision of the Appellate Board is final.
+Note: if you appeal a decision of the Undergraduate Conduct Board, you remain a student in good standing while the decision is reviewed by the Appellate Board.
+If the Appellate Board upholds the suspension, the decision is final.
+If the Appellate Board returns the case to the Office of Student Conduct for further action, your status as a student will not change while the disciplinary process continues.

 Once the period of suspension is complete, you may apply to return through the Office of Student Returns.
 However, students who are suspended twice for disciplinary reasons are eligible to apply for readmission no sooner than five years after the date of the second withdrawal.
 If you are dismissed for both academic and disciplinary reasons, the semesters of withdrawal will normally run successively.
 Only under extraordinary circumstances would your academic dean permit the terms of dismissal and suspension to run concurrently.
 You are not eligible for transfer credit from another university during the period of your suspension.
 If you are permanently expelled, no return to Duke is possible.